In this Article

-Infants feel gassy when they digest proteins and fats present in the breast milk or the formula.
+Infants swallow a lot of air while breastfeeding due to incorrect latching or because of an incorrect posture while bottle-feeding.
+And sometimes, they digest proteins and fats present in the breast milk or the formula.
 Gas makes its way out of the baby’s system by building up a small amount of pressure and moving along the digestive tract.
 However, sometimes, when there is excess gas trapped in the intestines, it can build pressure and result in pain.
 It is normal for a baby to experience gas pain.
 Some of the reasons for gas build-up in the baby’s digestive system are mentioned below:

 Swallowing air: Swallowing air while being breastfed or bottle-fed is one of the main causes of gas build-up in babies.
 If a baby latches onto the breast incorrectly or if they suck on the formula bottle incorrectly, they might swallow air.
 This could lead to gas in him.

 Crying: If a baby cries incessantly while being fed or before being fed, he may swallow air.
 If the baby cries excessively, it can be a sign of gas build-up.
 If your baby cries all the time, it may get difficult for you to identify the reason for his cries, but you will soon be able to decode his different types of cries.
 For now, you can tend to his needs and soothe him.
 However, if he doesn’t stop crying, you should take him to a doctor.

 Immature digestive system: A newborn’s intestine is still developing.
 As a result of the underdeveloped digestive system, the baby would still be learning how to process food and pass stools, leading to excess gas being formed.